copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 | **Current Status**   | Blocked by default in Safari/Firefox; dying in Chrome | Discouraged for Auth; vulnerable to XSS (Hackers can read it) | Standard & Secure (when using HttpOnly flag)<br/>👍Privacy: stay on one site<br/>👍Security: browser hides the keys |
 | **Key Trend**        | Replacement by Privacy Sandbox / First-party data     | Moving back to Cookies (BFF Pattern) to hide tokens from JS   | Strengthened security via attributes (HttpOnly, Secure, SameSite)

-!!!
-Tip "Token-Mediating Backend pattern"
-    While a BFF can act as an API proxy and session manager, it may become a throughput bottleneck.
-The [Token-Mediating Backend pattern](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#name-token-mediating-backend) addresses this by letting the client browser call downstream APIs directly with short-lived access tokens minted by BFF.
-This shifts access tokens into the client, so the security posture is weaker unless hardened with mechanisms such as [DPoP (Demonstrating Proof of Possession)](https://auth0.com/blog/oauth2-security-enhancements/#Demonstrating-Proof-of-Possession--DPoP).

-    "The more moving parts in auth, the harder it is to attack. 😂"

 !!! note "The 'Pendulum Swing': Cookies -> localStorage -> HttpOnly Cookies"

     In web development, the pendulum is swinging back.

-    - **2000s**: Everyone used Cookies (Secure).
+    - **2000s**: Everyone used **Cookies** (Secure).

-    - **2010s**: Everyone switched to Local Storage + JWTs because it was easier for SPAs, purely stateless JWT token.
+    - **2010s**: Everyone switched to **Local Storage** + JWTs because it was easier for SPAs, purely stateless JWT token.
 No cookies, no sessions, no CSRF middleware ("The New Way" - Insecure).

     - **2020s**: We realized Local Storage is dangerous (XSS attacks).
 Now, the industry is moving back to Cookies ("The Legacy Way"), but using them to hold modern JWTs.
-And with HttpOnly cookies stored in the browser's cookie store (in memory for session cookies or on disk to browser's SQLite DB for e.g. if persistent cookie with the `Expires` or `Max-Age` attribute), they are not accessible to JavaScript, mitigating XSS risks.
+And with **HttpOnly cookies** stored in the browser's cookie store (in memory for session cookies or on disk to browser's SQLite DB for e.g. if persistent cookie with the `Expires` or `Max-Age` attribute), they are not accessible to JavaScript, mitigating XSS risks.

-#### Securing Cookies in Modern Authentication
+### Securing Cookies in Modern Authentication

 !!! warning "It's secure ONLY IF your browser, underlying OS, device, the network layer, even the target servers are secure"